MicrosoftLearning/mslearn-databricks/Instructions/Exercises/05-Azure-Databricks-Data-Factory.md

     dbutils.fs.put(path, data, True)
     ```

-1. Save the notebook without running it.
+1. In the sidebar on the left, select **Workspace** and ensure your **Process Data** notebooks is listed.
 You'll use Azure data Factory to run the notebook as part of a pipeline.

     > **Note**: The notebook could contain practically any data processing logic you need.
 This simple example is designed to show the key principles.